Yolanda Quijano: Life

-She was born in the state of Yucatán, but later in life moved to Cuernavaca, Morelos, where she still lives.
+Quijano was born Merida, Yucatán in 1933 but later in life moved to Cuernavaca, Morelos, where she still lives.

-When she was a girl she was interesting in creating things.
-At first she wanted to be an inventor, but an accident which burned her convinced her to go in another direction, without losing her interest in science, but instead went into medicine, which she studied in college.
+When she was a girl she was interesting in creating things and wanted to be an inventor.
+However, an accident which burned her convinced her to go in to change her career aspirations to medicine, which she studied in college.

 After marrying, she stopped working to become a housewife, becoming the mother of future artists Adriano Silva Pantoja and Alejandro Quijano.
 This gave to her time to begin painting, starting by teaching herself, drawing what was around her.

 Later she took a class and friends urged her to study more formally at La Escuela de Pintura y Escultura “La Esmeralda,” studying there from 1959 to 1961.

 During her career, she has also been active in cultural organizations such as the Salón de la Plástica Mexicana, the Movimiento Pictórico Mexicano, the Sociedad Mexicana de Arte Plástica, the Sociedad Cultural Sor Juana Inés de la Cruz, Summa de Talentos and the Movimiento Nacional de Mujeres.